astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/3_building_blocks.rst

 Galaxies and similar extended objects can also be adequately represented in this manner.
 A galaxy generally contains populations of stars (new, old, high-, low-metalicity, etc.) and in most cases observations do not resolve individual stars.
 Hence it can be assumed that if each component is represented by a unique flux weight map (i.e. an image) then each stellar population can be represented by a single spectrum.
-As an example, the scopesim_templates function "spiral_two_component" uses the B filter image of the galaxy NGC\,1232L to represent the young population and the I filter image for the old population.
+As an example, the scopesim_templates function ``galaxy.spiral_two_component`` uses the B filter image of the galaxy NGC\,1232L to represent the young population and the I filter image for the old population.
-Each image references the relevant spectrum for a young or old population.
+Each image references a spectrum for a young or old population.

 The extreme limit for this type of representation would be the case where every single pixel in an image is associated with a unique spectrum.
 An example might be the turbulent motions of gas in a star forming region, although it is still arguable that even here there will still be spectrally redundant regions.